Undergraduate Course: Product Design: Connected Things (DESI10057)

 On completion of this course, the student will be able to:

-- Demonstrate skills in the development of connected devices that capture and/or respond to quantitative data in real-time
+- Demonstrate skills in the development of technical devices that capture and respond to quantitative data in real-time.

 |Hilary Hutchinson, Wendy Mackay, et. al. 2003.
 Technology probes: inspiring design for and with families.
 CHI '03.
 ACM, New York, NY, USA, 17-24.
 DOI=http://dx.doi.org/10.1145/642611.642616|

 Wallace, J., et al. 2013.
 A design-led enquiring into personhood in dementia.
 Proc.
 CHI ¿13, ACM, 2617-2626.